We offer a range of ways to pay your bill that will fit your needs and budget.

 To find out more, visit our Priority Assistance support page.

-With a Silent Line, your name, home phone number and address will not be published in the printed and online White Pages or available from Directory Assistance.
-Your phone number is also blocked so that when you call others, they won’t be able to see your number.
-A monthly fee applies.
+Having an unlisted number means that your name, home phone number and address will not be published in the printed and online White Pages or available from Directory Assistance.
+There is no fee for an unlisted number.

-It’s important to know that having a Silent Line alone will not stop all unwanted telemarketing calls.
+It’s important to know that being unlisted will not stop all unwanted telemarketing calls.
 Find out more about how to reduce unwanted telemarketing calls.

 Telstra Mobile Protect helps you to protect your family from inappropriate internet content, and unwanted calls, SMS or MMS.
 Set time-of-day mobile internet restrictions, and even limit use of social networking sites.